-- 3.3 The Linton Parish NDP will deliver the Local Plan (Core Strategy) at parish level by adding locally specific detail to strategic policies.
+- The Linton NDP will deliver the Local Plan (Core Strategy) at parish level by adding locally specific detail to strategic policies.
 As a consequence, the Scoping Report for the NDP was based on the context review Herefordshire Council undertook for its Local Plan (Core Strategy). - 3.4 The results of this assessment (context review) provide the source of the local baseline data and have been incorporated into the SEA framework.
-It should be noted that: - No list of policies, plans and programmes can ever be exhaustive and that Herefordshire Council has selected those considered to be of particular relevance to the planning system;
+It should be noted that no list of policies, plans and programmes can ever be exhaustive and that Herefordshire Council has selected those considered to be of particular relevance to the planning system.
+New or revised plans and policies can emerge during the SEA process

-2 Statutory consultation bodies: Natural England; English Heritage; Environment Agency Natural Resources Wales
+1 Statutory consultation bodies: Natural England; English Heritage; Environment Agency, Natural Resources Wales